cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 target_link_libraries(print_hello PRIVATE core_project::some_library)
 ```

 And, just as before, we can configure and build this project.
-However, there is a slight change from before.
-Because we've installed our `core_package` into a custom folder, `/tmp/install` in our case, we need to tell CMake where to look for packages by providing it with a `CMAKE_PREFIX_PATH`:
+Because we've installed our `core_project` into a custom folder, `/tmp/install` in our case, we need to tell CMake where to look for packages by providing it with a `CMAKE_PREFIX_PATH`:

 ```bash
 cd dependent_project